avkolomeets/work-timer-backend/README.md

-# work-timer-backend
+# Info

-Backend for work-timer-react app
+Backend for work-timer-react app.
+Includes the following features.

+* Provides REST-JSON interfaces to get and post data about current work time and tasks.
+* Stores data in MongoDB.
+* Allows to work with multiple users.